Sobień Castle

-Sobień (Soban 1372, castro Sobyen 1460) – Medieval castle in the San river valley, at the feet of Eastern Carpathian mountains, in the Manasterzec village in Lesko County, Subcarpathian Voivodeship.
+Sobień (Soban 1372, castro Sobyen 1460) is a medieval castle in the San river valley, at the feet of Eastern Carpathian mountains, in the Manasterzec village in Lesko County, Subcarpathian Voivodeship in Poland.

 History

 First mentioned as Soban, it was a Royal castle guarding the merchant route along the San River.
-The castle was built by order of King Casimir the Great in 1340.
+The castle was built by order of King Casimir III the Great in 1340.